vyomkeshj/api-gpt/README.md

 And just run
 ```
-python3 serve.py
+python3 serve.py>log.txt
 ```

-Then, you can go to http://localhost:5000/docs and use the API!

-## Deploy the streamlit dashboard
+To test the model:
 ```
-python3 -m streamlit run streamlit_app.py --server.port 8000
+python3 run_query.py --question="how many people drive a saab?"
 ```